Sharon Hedrick: Honors

-In 1992 Hedrick was inducted into the WASUSA Hall Of Fame.
+In 1992 Hedrick was inducted into the Wheelchair Sports, USA Hall Of Fame.

 In 1994 Hedrick became the first woman to be inducted into the National Wheelchair Basketball Association Hall of Fame.

 2012 saw Hedrick becoming a member of Barack Obama's Presidential Delegation to the London Paralympic Games alongside fellow wheelchair athlete Jean Driscoll.

 Personal life

 Hedrick is married to Dr. Brad Hedrick, a basketball coach and Director of the Division of Disability Resources and Education Services (DRES) at the University of Illinois.
 Hedrick was coached by her husband in the USA Women's Wheelchair Basketball team in 1988 when the team won their first gold.

 They have one adopted son, Nathan.